Passive Solar – What Does It Mean?

 - Have tiles or a slate floor especially in front of the north facing windows.

-- Feature walls and or fireplaces of brick.
+- Brick feature walls and or brick fireplaces.

 Keeping the Summer Sun Out